Hours and Admission

 When is the Museum open?

 We're open Wednesdays, Fridays, Saturdays, and Sundays, 11 am–6 pm, and Thursdays, 11 am–10 pm.
-The first Saturday of every month (except September) is Target First Saturdays, when we're open until 11 pm.
+The first Saturday of every month (except January and September) is First Saturdays, when we're open until 11 pm.
 We clear our galleries 15 minutes before closing.
 We're closed Thanksgiving, Christmas, and New Year's Day.
 For the latest hours and information, please check our Hours and Admission page.

 How much is admission to the Museum?